botomodo/white-rabbit/README.md

 * White Rabbit doesn’t charge any fee for dApp launching;
-* dApp owner pay only infrastructure fee for hosting and transactions;
+* dApp owner pays only infrastructure fee for hosting and transactions;
 * dApp owner can buy additional services from Service partners;
 * Service partners share revenue with White Rabbit if they sell services through platform;
 * White Rabbit is financed by dev grants from infrastructure partners;
-* Infrastructure partners scale their ecosystems and get benefits from on-chain activity increasing.
+* Infrastructure partners scale their ecosystems and get benefits from on-chain activity increase.

 ###